timwoj/shadowcraft-vm/README.md

 shadowcraft-vm
 ==============

-Vagrant configuration for running Shadowcraft-UI ([https://github.com/cheald/shadowcraft-ui]()) and Shadowcraft-Engine ([https://github.com/dazer/ShadowCraft-Engine]()).
+Vagrant configuration for running [Shadowcraft-UI](https://github.com/cheald/shadowcraft-ui) and [Shadowcraft-Engine](https://github.com/dazer/ShadowCraft-Engine).
 See those projects for more information about what they do individually.

-This Vagrant configuration is originally based on [https://github.com/mulderp/chef-rails-stack]().

 ## Installation